Flat 60% off

 What is the BGP Route Map?

-The prefix list can also be called from a route map for example below, there may be many other parameters such as local preference, weight, access-list, med, etc. can be called from a route map.
+The prefix list can also be called from a route map, for example, below, there may be many other parameters, such as local preference, weight, access-list, med, etc. can be called from a route map.
 The route map statements are also permitted and denied with a sequence number.

 !